-the 500 kilometre Tororo-Pakwach railway line, which has been inactive for 12 years, will cost Shs1.5 trillion, a feasibility study has shown.
+the 500 kilometre Tororo Pakwach railway line, which has been inactive for 12 years, will cost Shs1.5 trillion, a feasibility study has shown.

-Mr Don Gillstrom, the Vice President of Canarails, a company that undertook the study, said yesterday that the upgrading will mean that the railway will support a high standard tonnage, operate freight trains at the speed of 120 kilometres per hour and passenger trains at 160 kilometres per hour.
+Mr Don Gillstrom, the Vice President of Canarails, a company that undertook the study, said yesterday that the upgrading will mean that the railway will support a high standard tonnage, operate freight trains at the speed of 120 kilometres per hour and passenger trains at 160 kilometers per hour.
 He said the funding is expected to come from the government, private-public partnership or private sector.
 But in the private sector, according to Mr Gillstrom, the investors have to be guaranteed with 25 per cent interest from the earnings.